When leaving LU and Sweden

 Close your Swedish bank account

-If you have a Swedish bank account, don’t forget to close it before you leave Lund.
-It is very difficult to access your account from another part of the world and it will create a lot of extra work both for you and your bank.
+If you have a Swedish bank account, don't forget to close it before you leave Lund.
+It can be difficult to do this from another country and it could mean a lot of extra work for both you and your bank.

 Register your new address with the Swedish Tax Agency (Skatteverket)

-If you registered with the Swedish Tax Agency upon your arrival, make sure to register your new address there if you are planning to leave Sweden either permanently or for at least one year.
-The University’s information about your whereabouts is automatically updated in connection with this, which is helpful in case you would like for us to send you the transcripts to your new address.
+If you registered with the Swedish Tax Agency on your arrival, you should update your address if you are leaving Sweden either permanently or for at least a year.
+This will automatically update the University's information about your whereabouts, which will be useful if you want us to send transcripts to your new address.

-Note that you will be able to reregister should you return to Sweden at a later stage.
+Note that you can re-register if you return to Sweden later.

 Sell, donate or recycle your belongings

-You will probably not want to or be able to bring some of your belongings back home with you.
-Local Facebook groups can be one way of finding new owners for some of your possessions, irrespective of whether you want to sell or donate them there.
+You may not want to or be able to take some of your belongings home with you.
+Local Facebook groups can be a way to find new owners for some of your possessions, whether you want to sell them or donate them.

-Lundaböcker on Kiliansgatan 11 can help you sell your used bikes, books and even phones.
+Lundaböcker at Kiliansgatan 11 in Lund can help you sell your used bicycle, books and even mobile phones.

-‘Campusbokhandeln’ (the campus bookstore) can help you sell your old course literature.
+The campus bookstore, Campusbokhandeln,can help you sell your old course books.

-You can donate belongings to charity, for example to Erikshjälpen.
+You can donate items to charity, for example to Erikshjälpen.

-Find opening hours at the Erikshjälpen City website (Stora Södergatan 25, stock entrance on Lilla Södergatan 18)
+Find opening hours on the Erikshjälpen City website (Stora Södergatan 25, stock entrance on Lilla Södergatan 18)

-Find opening hours at the Erikshjälpen Öresundsvägen 16 website
+Find opening hours on the Erikshjälpen Öresundsvägen 16 website

-Circle Center is a student initiative where you can donate stuff that Circle Center lets other students borrow from their ‘library’.
+Circle Center is a student initiative where you can donate things that Circle Center lets other students borrow from their ‘library’.

-If there are things that you don’t want to bring with you and that you can’t donate or sell, make sure to place it in the correct recycling bin.
-The environment will be grateful!
+If there are things you don't want to take with you and can't donate or sell, make sure you put them in the right recycling bin.
+The environment will thank you!

 Prepare your accommodation for the handover, arrange an inspection and return the keys.
-Keep in mind that the final cleaning of a room needs to be thorough and therefore always tends to take more time than you anticipate.
+Remember that the final cleaning of a room must be thorough and will always take more time than you expect.

 Stay in touch via the Alumni Network!

-We would like to stay in touch with you.
+We want to stay in touch with you.
 The Alumni Network is a free professional and social network for everyone who has studied at Lund University.
-Over 40 000 alumni, located around the world, have joined this network, which is a great resource for career development, making new contacts and staying in touch with old friends and classmates.
+Over 45 000 alumni around the world have joined the network, which is a great resource for career development, making new contacts and staying in touch with old friends and classmates.

 Bring an LU keepsake

-Would you like to have some nice LU merchandise to bring back home with you and do you have space left in your suitcase?
-In that case you can pop by the Lund University Shop at Tunavägen (Sparta) or the AF Building to buy a hoodie, bag, umbrella, cup or something else that reminds you of your time at Lund.
+Would you like to take some nice LU merchandise home with you and still have room in your suitcase?
+Stop by the Lund University Shop at Sparta and pick up a hoodie, bag, umbrella, mug or anything else that reminds you of your time at Lund.
 You can also order products from the online shop or buy items from retailers.